junegunn/vader.vim/README.md

     - `Save <name>[, ...]`
     - `Restore [<name>, ...]`

-The path of the current .vader file is stored in `g:vader_file`.
+Also, the path of the current .vader file can be accessed via `g:vader_file`.

 #### Expect

-If `Expect` block follows an `Execute` block or a `Do` block, the result of the preceding block is compared to the content of the `Expect` block.
+If an Expect block follows an Execute block or a Do block, the result of the preceding block is compared to the content of the Expect block.
 Comparison is case-sensitive.

 ```